 Sourcing Irregular And Large Deposits In Bank Statements

-Irregular deposits and large deposits in bank statement can be used as long as it can be sourced.
+Irregular deposits and large deposits in bank statements can be used as long as it can be sourced:

 How Underwriters Analyze Bank Statements And Withdrawals